Sirisha-t/iMPP/README.md

   NOTE: Input FASTQ read file must be specified in either --interleaved, --forward & --reverse or --single format.
 ```
+*The defult parameters used to run iMPP can be found here: [parameters.config](https://github.com/Sirisha-t/iMPP/params/parameters.txt "parameters.txt")

-Note: If you are unable to run the script, please check your Docker or Nextflow installation.
+*Note: If you are unable to run the script, please check your Docker or Nextflow installation.

-You can run a test with the following command:
+*You can run a test with the following command:
 ```
  nextflow run main.nf -profile test,docker

  [This will automatically read the sample input file from the /data folder]

 ```
-To resume workflow execution from where it stopped, use the '-resume' command as shown below:
+*To resume workflow execution from where it stopped, use the '-resume' command as shown below:
 ```
 nextflow run main.nf -profile test,docker -resume
 ```